HalfHashd/Native-State-UI-Next-UI-or-NxUI-/README.md

 Email: 1@1000x10.com
 dba: HalfHashd<sup>™</sup>

-The copyright holder welcomes discussing commercial partnerships, licensing arrangements, and collaborative development opportunities related to this project.
-Commercial but public, government, and educational uses are welcome to inquire for free use considerations.
+The HalfHashd welcomes inquiries for partnerships, licensing arrangements, and collaborative developments.
+Public good, government, and educational uses are invited to inquire for free use considerations.

 ---